Participant Media, Lionsgate International strike sales pact

-The deal will cover Participant films in all territories outside North America, including available non-output territories for films that under Participant’s deal with Amblin Partners.
+The deal will cover Participant films in all territories outside North America, including available non-output territories for films that fall under Participant’s deal with Amblin Partners.

 Participant plans to provide Lionsgate International with up to five narrative films annually, along with several documentary features.
 The partnership deepens Lionsgate International’s roster of content suppliers, which includes CBS Films, Alcon Entertainment, Black Label Media and River Road.

 The agreement builds on a long-standing collaboration that dates back to Participant’s strategic investment in what is now Lionsgate-owned Summit Entertainment and continues with the companies’ collaboration on the Julia Roberts starrer Wonder, currently in post-production.

 “We’re delighted to expand our collaboration with Jeff Skoll, David Linde and the entire Participant Media team,” said Lionsgate Motion Picture Group chairman Patrick Wachsberger and international COO Andrew Kramer.

 “Participant is a major creative force with a unique and resonant signature, and we’re proud to handle their deep pipeline of prestigious, commercially exciting and socially relevant films.
 The combination of Lionsgate’s international distribution organisation and Participant’s production, marketing and social impact teams will allow us to find opportunities to enhance the social impact of their movies as well as maximise their box office performance.”